Broadcast signal intrusion: Television signal intrusions

 On March 12, 2007, during a 9 p.m. airing of an Ion Life rebroadcast of a Tom Brokaw-hosted NBC special, State of U.S. Health Care, on Phoenix, Arizona, TV station KPPX-TV, a station employee inserted about 30 seconds of a pornographic film into the broadcast, prompting telephone calls to local news media outlets and the local cable provider, Cox Communications.
 Parent company Ion Media Networks conducted a rigorous investigation into what they called "an intolerable act of human sabotage", and shortly thereafter, announced that the employee found to be responsible had been fired, threatening further legal action.

 On June 17, 2007, an intrusion incident occurred on Czech Television's Sunday morning program Panorama, which shows panoramic shots of Prague and various locations across the country, especially mountain resorts.
 One of the cameras, located in Černý Důl in the Giant Mountains, had been tampered with on-site and its video stream was replaced with the hackers' own, which contained CGI of a small nuclear explosion in the local landscape, ending in white noise.
 The broadcast looked authentic enough; the only clue for the viewers was the Web address of the artist group Ztohoven, which had already performed several reality hacking incidents before.
 Czech Television considered legal action against the group, and tourism workers in the area expressed outrage (since the program serves to promote tourism in the areas shown).

 On July 13, 2007, a grainy photo of a man and woman interrupted Washington, D.C., ABC affiliate WJLA-TV's digital or HD signal.
 The picture was not transmitted over the analog signal, however.
 The incident was deemed a genuine signal intrusion by various websites but has since been confirmed to be the result of an older HDTV encoder malfunctioning in the early morning hours and going undetected.
 Station management stated that the image was from an advertisement for The Oprah Winfrey Show.

 In March 2017, intruders broadcast pornographic content for approximately 15 minutes on Touba TV, an Islamic TV channel in Senegal run by the Mouride Sufi order.
 In a statement, the channel's management "unreservedly condemn[ed] this criminal act which seems to be sabotage and a satanic trick".

-Dawn News affected by Broadcast Signal Intrusion.
-Displaying India's national flag.
+Dawn News intrusion, displaying India's national flag.

 In August 2020, Pakistani television news channel Dawn News was compromised by Indian hackers.
-At around 3:30 pm IST, while a commercial was being broadcast, it displayed an overlay of the Indian national flag with the message “Happy Independence Day” (referring to 15 August, Independence Day of India).
+At around 3:30 pm IST, while a commercial was being broadcast, it displayed an overlay of the Indian national flag with the message “Happy Independence Day” (referring to August 15 Independence Day of India).
 Dawn News issued a statement saying they are investigating the matter.